ageppert/SAO_Etch_sAo_Sketch/README.md

 V1.1 - OLED VERSION

 Coming soon...
+Refinements to include:
-Enabling full range of the analog pots via the accelerometer ADC inputs.
-And a taller male SAO header for easier connection to the main (red) PCBA.
+1) Enabling full range of the analog pots via the accelerometer ADC inputs.
+2) A taller male SAO header for easier connection to the main (red) PCBA.
+3) Alignment hole size/position tweaks for the aignment spheres.

 V1.0 - OLED VERSION